karatelabs/karate/karate-core/README.md

 ### `driver.alwaysWait`

-When you have very dynamic HTML where many elements are not loaded when the page is first navigated to - which is quite typical for Single Page Application (SPA) frameworks, you may find yourself having to do a lot of `driver.wait()` calls, for example:
+When you have very dynamic HTML where many elements are not loaded when the page is first navigated to - which is quite typical for Single Page Application (SPA) frameworks, you may find yourself having to do a lot of `wait()` calls, for example:

 ```cucumber
 * wait('#someId')